SMSPIRITUALITY—MEDIA

 Where the iconography surfaces in the index

-The corpus does not carry a standalone catalogue of the bhavacakra iconography, but the doctrinal architecture the wheel encodes is well-represented through the Vajrayāna cluster the corpus has accumulated.
-The Karma Lingpa *Tibetan Book of the Dead* operates inside the same Tibetan iconographic and doctrinal world the wheel inhabits — the bardo the text maps is the inter-life stage of the saṃsāric round the wheel depicts, and the karmic logic that determines the next rebirth is the operation the wheel's second ring encodes.
-Chögyam Trungpa's *Cutting Through Spiritual Materialism* carries the Tibetan analysis of the three poisons and the six realms into a contemporary English idiom — the six realms chapter is one of the most-read introductions to the cosmology the wheel's third ring depicts, with Trungpa reading each realm as a recognisable psychological configuration the contemporary practitioner can identify in her own experience.
-Pema Chödrön's *When Things Fall Apart*, her course on awakening compassion and her teaching on uncertainty as the practice inherit the same iconographic and doctrinal inheritance from Trungpa and work the bhavacakra diagnosis under the Vajrayāna figuration of the cocoon the practitioner has built around the me whose dissolution the path proposes.
+The corpus does not carry a standalone catalogue of the bhavacakra iconography, but the doctrinal architecture the wheel encodes is well-represented through the Vajrayāna cluster.
+The Karma Lingpa *Tibetan Book of the Dead* operates in the same Tibetan iconographic and doctrinal world as the wheel.
+The bardo the text maps is the inter-life stage of the saṃsāric round the wheel depicts, and the karmic logic determining the next rebirth is the operation the wheel's second ring encodes.
+Chögyam Trungpa's *Cutting Through Spiritual Materialism* carries the Tibetan analysis of the three poisons and six realms into a contemporary English idiom.
+The six realms chapter is one of the most-read introductions to the cosmology the wheel's third ring depicts; Trungpa reads each realm as a recognisable psychological configuration.
+Pema Chödrön's *When Things Fall Apart*, her course on awakening compassion, and her teaching on uncertainty as the practice inherit the same iconographic and doctrinal tradition from Trungpa.
 Thich Nhat Hanh on emptiness, signlessness and aimlessness and the Plum Village reflection by Br.
-Troi Duc Niem carry the *pratītyasamutpāda* analysis the wheel's outer ring depicts into the Vietnamese Thiền register — the interbeing the order is organised around is the Mahāyāna refiguration of precisely the dependent-arising the twelve-link chain encodes.
-Jon Kabat-Zinn's MBSR is the contrast case: the eight-week clinical protocol carries the attention practices the wheel's analysis prepares the practitioner to undertake while deliberately removing the cosmological scaffolding — the six realms, the karmic geography, the bhavacakra diagnostic in its full iconographic form — that the source tradition holds load-bearing.
+Troi Duc Niem carry the *pratītyasamutpāda* analysis into the Vietnamese Thiền register.
+The interbeing the order is organised around is the Mahāyāna refiguration of the dependent-arising the twelve-link chain encodes.
+Jon Kabat-Zinn's MBSR is the contrast case: the eight-week clinical protocol carries the attention practices the wheel's analysis prepares the practitioner to undertake while deliberately removing the cosmological scaffolding the source tradition holds load-bearing.

 What it isn't